-Other current financial liabilities refer to interest payables for notes payable and liabilities under the ECP programme (notes 8, 9 and 10) and are due within one year.
+Other current financial liabilities refer to interest payables for notes payable and liabilities under the ECP programme (notes 8 and 9) and total to Euro 249 thousand remain unchanged compared with year ended at 31 December 2017.

+Interest payables are due within one year.